segunadelowo/gemstones-user-engagement/Readme.md

 **Process used:**

-The check for missing values showed that there were 5 columns with missing values very few records , 4 were removed   for further analyses because the null values make up half of the entire transaction dataset.
+The check for missing values showed that there was 1 categorical column with missing values.
-89% of users have email notifications enabled, 94% of users have push notifications enabled.
-With these high percentages for both email and push notifications, it is a pointer to the fact that this users love the product and services and are willing to stay in the loop or be informed about marketing activities.
-But due to the small size of records with NaN in both attribute values, NaN will be replaced with -1 as a way to identify users that don't have a notification configuration.
 The datasets were in good conditions without much cleaning effort needed.

 >**Define a target metric to measure user engagement.**

 GemStones' innovative solutions are better alternatives to bank accounts, they are convenient and easy to use.
 The business goal of every company is to have growth and be profitable via the services it offers to customers.
 A business organization like GemStones has this as a goal.
 To realize it, GemStones is keenly concerned with customer engagement and churn, these components of the business go a long way in determining the overall success of the company.

-In understanding customer engagement via behaviour, following are likely questions that the business needs to answer with data:
+In understanding customer engagement via behaviour, the following are likely questions that the business needs to answer with data:
 - What gets our users to come back to our product?
-- What do our users do when they are engaged with and interested in our product?
+- What do our users do when they are engaged with and are interested in our product?
 - What are the actions that provide our users repeat value?
 - How often does it make sense for our users to take those actions?
 Daily?
 Weekly?
 Monthly? or Once in a long while?

 Actions taken on the GemStones app can be collected into the following list regarding “engagement”, these are click events on the various products e.g.

-- Clicking on Money Transfers items(add money, exchange, details, send)
+- Clicking on Money Transfers menu items(add money, exchange, details, send)
-- Scrolling the transaction history view of the Money Transfers product
+- Scrolling the transaction history view of the Money Transfers product.

 a lot more customer clicks and scroll events can be captured and analysed from other GemStones products like:

 - Send and Request Payments
-- Vaults
-- Savings Vaults
+- My Vault
 - Budgeting
 - Donations
 - etc..